pzstar/simple-floating-menu/readme.txt

 <a target="_blank" href="https://1.envato.market/LPXYao">Super Floating and Fly Menu</a> | <a target="_blank" href="https://demo.hashthemes.com/super-floating-flying-menu/">Premium Demos</a>

 == Changelog ==
+= 1.1.5 =  16 Sep, 2022
+* Icon not displaying in dashboard menu fixed
+* Setting panel first tab not active issue fixed
+* Selective display of dynamic styles in setting page only in admin dashboard

 = 1.1.4 =  31 Aug, 2022
 * Design issue in admin notice fixed